JOURNEY TO FREEDOM

 We show our love for God when we willingly struggle against temptation rather than give in to it.
 Joseph would not commit adultery with Mrs. Potipher because of his love for God.
 She could have made his life very comfortable if he had given in, and she was in a position to punish him severely for his refusal (which she did); but Joseph’s only concern was, “How then could I do this great evil, and sin against God?
 (Genesis 39:9)”.

-We show our love for God when, instead of seeking revenge, we redirect our will to love the ones who wronged us.
+We show our love for God when, instead of seeking revenge, we redirect our will to love those who wronged us.
 We show our love for God when we pray with Jesus’ words from the cross, “Father, forgive them; for they do not know what they are doing” (Luke 23:34).

 We show our love for God when we surrender our self-will and daily ask Him to show us how we are to obey His will.
 Love leads to obedience.

-Ssa/ma/tx people often have had experiences that taught them to be mistrustful of others.
-A relationship with God is a safe place to learn trust.
+Ssa/ma/tx people have often had experiences that taught them to be mistrustful of others.
+A relationship with God is a safe way to learn trust.
 We can trust God to forgive our sins when we honestly confess them, to war on our behalf when we seriously struggle against temptation, to heal our hurts caused by others’ sins, and to bless us when we make hard choices in response to His will.

 I John 4:8